-If you have just gotten a facelift or are thinking about getting one, knowing proper after surgery care is important for a speedy and smooth recovery.
-If you’re unsure of how to properly care for your wounds or are interested in seeing what the post-care of a facelift includes, you're in the right place.Below we have created the ultimate guide to facelift after surgery care.
-To learn how you should care for your face the night of surgery to 30 days after keep reading below.
+If you’ve just had a facelift or are thinking of getting one, understanding and implementing the proper after-surgery care is important for a quick and smooth recovery.
+If you’re unsure of how to care for your wounds the right way or are interested in seeing what the post-care of a facelift includes, read on.

 What is a Facelift Procedure?

 A facelift is a cosmetic procedure that surgically tightens the skin to produce a younger appearance.
 It can help reduce skin folds on the face, wrinkles, and sagging skin.